Robert Lifton's Criteria for Thought Reform

 - Only certain spiritual gifts are recognized.

-- Individuality is discouraged, members being conformed into the image of
+- Individuality is discouraged, members being conformed into the image of the Leader.

 - Secretive handling of money.